SchoolOfCode/week-6-hackathon-Maddy-bee/PROJECT_PRESENTATION.md

 Put your plan, story, and any supporting material here, you could use the help of a readme markdown generator such as [readme.so](https://readme.so/)

+//MVP 1
+// Faithful, you need to find the traitor in your midst.

+// There is a list of names in an array for you to choose from

+// select the person's name from the array, it must have 6 characters exactly

+// MVP 2

+// The traitor has a capitol T in the middle of their name

+// And it throws an error if it doesn't

+// Faithful, you need to find the traitor in your midst.

+// There is a list of names in an array for you to choose from.

+// Select the person's name from the array.
+Your only clue is that they have a hidden capital T in the middle of their name.

+// An Example would be:
+// const players = [ 'davidL', 'monika', 'madTdy']

+// Would have the answer of 'madTdy'

+// If you have already banished all of the traitors, throw the error 'No traitor found' .

+// Happy hunting!

+Solution:

+export function findTheTraitor(players){
+ for (const player of players) {
+  const parts = player.split('T');
+  if (parts.length === 2 && player.indexOf('T')> 0 && player.indexOf('T') < player.length - 1 ) {
+        return player;
+  }
+ }

+throw new Error('No traitor found');

+};